doctor who scarf

 THE STUNT DUPLICATE

-A duplicate/stunt version of the scarf was also created that was later used as the primary scarf and ultimately became half of the super-long scarf starting in Season 16.
+A stunt/duplicate version of the scarf was also created that was later used as the primary scarf and ultimately became half of the super-long scarf starting in Season 16.
 It is ostensibly smaller than the original and has some subtle differences in the pattern.
 It's narrower at only 60 stitches.
 For the most authentic replica of this particular scarf, I recommend switching to smaller needles to make a smaller finished size.
 The colors are very slightly different, though this could be due to differing amounts of wear and fading compared to the original.
 As it is today, the purple and gold are a tad brighter and more saturated, the brown is a tad lighter, the tan is less saturated, and the red is a wee bit darker.
+A color guide might be added later.

 BLOCKINGunslipped